Truntrun98/Restaurant-tips-analysis/README.md

 - The visual representation highlights the higher frequency of larger tips among smokers.
 This insight can help businesses and service providers better understand customer behavior and potentially tailor their services accordingly.

 ### 👨👩 Do males give more tips?
-"In this question, I will perform the same steps as in the previous question: creating males_df and females_df, generating their histograms, and comparing them.
+In this question, I will perform the same steps as in the previous question: creating males_df and females_df, generating their histograms, and comparing them.

 Input:
 ```Python